relai/vertx-starters/helloworld/README.md

 Vert.x makes it easy to incorporate unit tests and integration tests.
 This module contains one integration test, [HelloIntegrationTest](https://github.com/relai/vertx-starters/blob/master/helloworld/src/test/java/demo/starter/vertx/helloworld/integration/HelloIntegrationTest.java), testing whether the HTTP server serves the correct content.
 The module does not have unit tests.

-Tests are invoked as part of maven `install`.
+Tests are invoked as part of `mvn install`.
 To execute integration tests specifically, run `mvn verify`.

 You can [run or debug](http://vertx.io/dev_guide.html#run-tests-in-your-ide) the integration test directly within your IDE, without special set-up.